SEI-08-Bahrain/u2_lessons_google_oauth/README.md

 OAuth, short for Open Authorization, is an standard protocol that provides **client applications** access to **resources** of a service such as Google with the permission of the resources' **owner**.

-It's a standardized protocol that allows third-party applications to access a user's resources (like information or services) on a server without exposing the user's credentials, such as usernames and passwords.
+Oauth allows third-party applications to access a user's resources (like information or services) on a server without exposing the user's credentials, such as usernames and passwords.

 When you authenticate with Google using OAuth, the client application (the third-party app or service you're using) does not have direct access to your password.
 Instead, OAuth uses a token-based system to provide access.